Skip to main content

 How to download

-Let’s assume that you already have an Object Storage bucket named quickstart-bucket.
-The example below will show you how to upload objects to your bucket and download them.
+Assume that you already have an Object Storage bucket named quickstart-bucket.
+The example below shows how to upload objects to your bucket and download them using the AWS CLI.

 1. Create a local folder from which you’ll upload files to your bucket: